FirasHubject/OICP23_Integration_Guide/01_Overview/02-Getting Started/08-A-Link-to-OICP-2.3-OpenAPI-CPO.md

-#  Link to OICP 2.3 OpenAPI
+#  Link to OICP 2.3 OpenAPI CPO

 In the link below, you can find the detailed information and definition of the OICP 2.3 Protocol: